Questions About Evalutions and Selling

 We wish we could, and we used to do that.
 But eventually we simply had more requests than we could handle.
 We've seen more amazing bottles of whiskey than we ever thought we would, and we're very thankful for that.
 But it's been exhausting!

 A full evaluation takes a good deal of time and effort to prepare and write.
-It often involves in-depth research, as well as conferring with other collectors as to what they'd pay for the bottle.
+It often involves in-depth research, as well as conferring with other collectors for their opinions.
 In addition, for the response to make sense, the owner needs to be educated on the collectibles market first, and then on their individual bottle.
 Especially with bourbon, which is what most of our inquiries are -- that's a grey area in a true "grey market."
 99% of sales are private, unknown except to buyer and seller.
 Valuation is complicated and there's rarely a straightforward answer.
 Even for bottles where we "know" what they are (which is most), we still have to inspect the photos, verify condition, and confer with the owner for additional information... it just takes a lot of time.
-Most of the evaluations the Society performs are on museum-quality pieces and they consume nearly all our efforts.
+Most of the evaluations the Society performs are on museum-quality pieces and they consume a huge part of our efforts.

 I just want to sell my whiskey.
 Can't you help me?